Diagnosis skin cancer—what now?

 Sunscreen filters

 In 2019, the US Food and Drug Administration, FDA, scrutinized sunscreen filters.
-There are currently 16 commercially available filters, divided into 2 groups: physical mineral filters: zinc oxide and titanium dioxide, mainly act as small mirrors to reflect the light and absorb a smaller portion of the ultraviolet light.
+There are currently 16 commercially available filters, divided into: 2 groups: Minerale filters: zinc oxide and titanium dioxide, act mainly as small mirrors to reflect light and a smaller portion of ultraviolet light is absorbed.
 Chemical filters, completely absorb the ultraviolet light.
 Based on advancing insight over the past twenty years, the FDA has created the acronym GRASE for sunscreen filters.
 GRASE stands for: Generally Recognized As Safe and Effective This is a step in the right direction and a start has also been made in Europe to properly investigate sunscreen filters.

 What came out of GRASE?
 Only two of the sixteen filters are GRASE, namely Zinc Oxide and Titanium Dioxide.
 Two filters are not GRASE: PABA and trolamine salicylate and the others have insufficient safety data to make a good sun protection claim.